 - Each game should take around 15 minutes but players are recommended to also keep rest period between games limited to 1-2 minutes when games are tight, like 21-20 or even just long rallies.

 Captains may ask for one switch when the first team reaches 11 points due to wind, light, etc but no more than one switch to stay on time.
 Captains are recommended to “rock, paper, scissor” for side or serve on the 1st and 3rd game.
-Loser of game 1 chooses side or serve.
+Loser of game 1 chooses side or serve for game 2.